Programs

 The competition consists of 3 rounds of 5 problems.
 Students have approximately one month to work on each round and must provide carefully written justifications of their answers.
 The contest promotes mathematical writing and deep thinking about difficult problems.

-The goal of the USAMTS is to help all students develop their problem solving skills, improve their technical writing abilities, and mature mathematically while having fun.
+The goal of the USAMTS is to help all students develop their problem-solving skills, improve their technical writing abilities, and mature mathematically while having fun.